Zusyaku/Zusyaku/README.md

 - 👀 I’m interested in Technology And Sains
 - 🌱 I’m currently learning Psychology And Philosophy
 - 💞️ I’m Just Hobby About Technology And Hacking
-- ⚡ Fun fact: I Am Introvert
+- ⚡ Fun fact: I Am Introvert And Loved Books
 - 📫 How to reach me With
 - Email : zusyaku@gmail.com
 - Telegram: @Zusyaku